BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

 ## Coarray Fortran (CAF) Parallel Runtime Interface

   The Coarray Fortran Parallel Runtime Interface is a proposed interface in which the runtime library is responsible for coarray allocation, deallocation and accesses, image synchronization, atomic operations, events, and teams.
 In this interface, the compiler is responsible for transforming the source code to add Fortran procedure calls to the necessary runtime library procedures.
 Below you can find a table showing the delegation of tasks between the compiler and the runtime library.
 The interface is designed for portability across shared and distributed memory machines, different operating systems, and multiple architectures.
 The Caffeine implementation, [see below](#caffeine-lbl's-implementation-of-the-coarray-fortran-parallel-runtime-interface), of the Coarray Fortran Parallel Runtime Interface plans to support the following architectures: x86_64, PowerPC64, AArch64, with the possibility of supporting more as requested.
 Implementations of this interface is intended as an augmentation for the compiler's own runtime library.
 While the interface can support multiple implementations, we envision needing to build the runtime library as part of installing the compiler.
+REMOVE_NOTE_TODO: write sentence about how a module will be defined with the procedures. name of module must be: caf_pri.

 ## Delegation of tasks between the Fortran compiler and the runtime library